adobe/zdw/README.md

 ZDW uses a combination of:

-* A global, sorted dictionary of unique strings across all text columns
+* A global, sorted dictionary of unique strings across all text columns for normalization
 * Numeric and text values, as specified in an accompanying SQL-like schema file
 * Variable byte-size values for integers as well as dictionary indexes
 * Minimum value baseline per column for integers and dictionary indexes, to reduce the magnitude of the value needed on each row of that column
-* Bit-flagging repeat column values across consecutive rows (similar approach to run-length encoding, but applied on a per-row basis)
+* Bit-flagging repeat column values across consecutive rows (similar approach to run-length encoding, but applied to the same column across rows)

 It has evolved through multiple internal iterations (at version 10 as of September 2018 and version 11 as of September 2019).
 See [ZDW v10 format](ZDW%20v10%20format.png) for a diagram of the ZDW v10 format.